jpbonson/SBBFramework/README.md

-# pSBB
+# SBBReinforcementLearner
-Python implementation of **Symbiotic Bid-Based (SBB)** framework for problem decomposition using Genetic Programming and a single layer.
-Developed by the NIMS laboratory, Dalhousie University, Canada.
-The current implementation can be used to develop teams of programs to solve classification and reinforcement learning tasks.
+Python implementation of **Symbiotic Bid-Based (SBB)** framework for problem decomposition using Genetic Programming (GP).
+Algorithm developed by the NIMS laboratory, Dalhousie University, Canada.
+This implementation can be used as a library to apply GP to reinforcement learning tasks.

+Work in progress...

 # Index
 1. Introduction